 These 3D printed surgical guides scan the patient’s mouth in order to obtain a model designed along the lines of an aligner.
 However, the 3D printed pseudo aligners will have openings exactly where the surgery is being performed.
 Any dental 3D printer can be used to print these aligners and night guards in resin.
 Save time and money using 3D printing for dentistry.

-The revolutionary effects of 3D printing for the dentistry industry have become too many to ignore.
+The revolutionary effects of 3d printing in the medical field (dentistry industry) have become too many to ignore.
 One can now hope to fix broken teeth or even make flossing easier, with the help of this innovative technology.
 The market outlook for dental 3D printing looks extremely promising.

 Acknowledging this, many companies in the industry are equipping themselves with the right tools.
 While some have become major suppliers of 3D printed dental products, there are those who are dedicating their resources to further research and development of 3D printing for the dental industry.